 Lounge food and beverage

-Although the eye-catching buffet would be sufficient on its own, I’d strongly suggest sitting down for a proper meal at the restaurant.
-The lunch/dinner menu is offered from 11:30am until 9:45pm, every day.
+Although the eye-catching buffet would be sufficient for a light snack, I’d strongly suggest sitting down for a proper meal at the restaurant, particularly lunch or dinner.

-Two dishes catch my eye – the pan-seared sea bass with sauce vierge and Hainanese chicken rice with traditional accompaniments.
+The menu rotates regularly, but you can count on chicken rice and laksa to stick around.
 Both hit the mark and while the chicken rice might not be as authentic as those found at Singapore’s hawkers, it’s still a decent prelude if you’re craving a taste of Asia already.
+I also try a fish cake which is delicious with the sweet chilli dipping sauce.

 If a full meal doesn’t tickle your fancy, the buffet also offers dim sum, pastries, fresh sandwiches, cold cuts and more.

 Laurent-Perrier Champagne is the star of the lounge here, Whilst a non-vintage, it’s delicate and fresh with fruity notes and I’d happily quaff it with anything.
-For a change of pace, you could also try a glass of Rodier Père et Fils Brut Reserve Champagne as well.
+For a change of pace and something a bit ‘creamier’ on the palate, you could also try a glass of Laytons Brut Reserve NV Champagne.

 Lounge amenities

-Being a smaller First Class space means there’s not much in the way of amenities that we haven’t already covered in the lounge tour.
-I perch myself in one of the booths with the Poltrana Frau seat after lunch, and it’s perfect for relaxing and also finishing up some work.
-There’s no dedicated business centre if that’s what you’re after.
+Being a smaller First Class space means there’s not much in the way of amenities we haven’t already covered in the lounge tour.
+I perch myself in one of the booths with the Poltrana Frau seat after dinner and it’s perfect for relaxing and also finishing up some work.

-Wi-Fi is speedy and there are plenty of UK-style power outlets across most zones, except the dining area.
+Wi-Fi is speedy and there are plenty of UK-style power outlets across most zones.
 With such a tight guestlist, there’s no need to fight over power sockets here.

 Lounge access guide